jonlpersson/ed-latimore/site/_drafts/waiting-until-marriage-why-i-m-still-a-virgin.md

 I found that I have actually earned the respect of a lot of men.
 Because they have an understanding that on any given day, I can be just like everyone else.
 But I'm choosing to give my future husband the gift of all of me on our wedding day.
 Something that is actually very beautiful.

-## **It's more than "just sex"**
+## I'm still a virgin because sex more than "just sex"

 You see, that's just it.
 We have lost the value of marriage in our culture, and thus the value of sex.
 Sex has been reduced to just something so small and insignificant, like it's no big deal.
 It doesn't mean anything.
 "It's just sex."
 It's so much more than that.

 I believe that we have not been taught the whole picture of sex.
 We do not have a healthy respect for sex like we should.
 Sex is not just physical.
 But it's also emotional and spiritual.
 Let me show you.

-### Physical
+### Physical safety

 Obviously, sex feels good, which is why people engage in it all the time.
 Now, I know you know this, but I don’t believe people realize how powerful sex is.
 Think about it.

 When you engage in sex, you can literally create another human being by doing this one act.
 No other work required.
 That's pretty powerful!
 And people have sex all the time with people they don't want a child with.

 Personally, I only want to have a child with the man that I marry.
 So, that's one reason why I'm waiting.
 But also, when it comes to STDs/STIs.
-Did you know that 1 in 5 Americans has an STD?
+Did you know that [1 in 5 Americans has an STD](https://usafacts.org/articles/how-common-are-stds-in-the-us/)?
 And that number is climbing.
 Quite honestly, it's just not safe sleeping around out here nowadays.

-### Emotional
+### Emotional clarity

 Because of all the "feel good" chemicals that your body is releasing during sex, that is how someone can get so emotionally attached to the person they're sleeping with.